 Best Lamps That Bounce Light Off Ceiling

-If you want to get more light into a room, bouncing it off the ceiling is a great way to do that.
-This is no my favorite style of lamp, but it fills a purpose.
-This has the bonus of spreading the light around the room more than a lamp that just lights the immediate area around it.
+If you want to get more light into a room, bouncing it off the ceiling or any reflective surface, is a great way to do that.
+The light shines out the top of the lamp.
+This is not my favorite style of lamp, but it serves a purpose.
+This has the bonus of spreading the light around the room more than standard lamps, that just lights the immediate area around it.

 - This brass torchiere holds a 150-watt bulb.